 This easy shrimp pasta salad is packed with so much flavor.
-Learn how to make the best shrimp macaroni salad that will rock your parties and potlucks.
+It's ready in 30 minutes and is perfect for parties, gatherings and potlucks.

-What I love the most about this pasta salad is that it’s so simple and quick to make and everyone loves it!
+What I love the most about this recipe is that it’s so simple and quick to make (only 30 minutes!) and everyone loves it!
 The dill gives such a nice flavor to it and the lemon add just the right amount of tanginess.

 Shrimp macaroni salad ingredients

-Cook the pasta and let it cool completely.
-While the pasta is cooling, cook the shrimp.
-I like to get raw small shrimp and cook them before making the salad.
-To cook the shrimp, season the lightly with salt and pepper and saute in a pan over medium heat for about five to seven minutes until they’re pink and curled.
+- Season the shrimp lightly with salt and pepper and sear in a pan over medium heat for about five to seven minutes until they’re pink and curled.

 - You can use any type of macaroni or pasta to make cold shrimp pasta salad.
 I used elbow pasta because they look very good with the shrimp.